The Adventures of Ford Fairlane: Plot

+Production

 Howard Stern was originally considered for the role of Johnny Crunch.
-Billy Idol was originally to play Vince Neil's role, and David Bowie was approached to play Newton's.
+Billy Idol was originally to play Vince Neil's role Bobby Black and David Bowie was approached to play Wayne Newton's role Julian Grendel.

-Production

 According to writer Daniel Waters, the film was slated for release in May 1990 for slate against Cadillac Man and Bird on a Wire, but Fox moved it back to July "to build Dice awareness", which he cited as a mistake.

 Soundtrack

-The soundtrack album was released by Elektra Records on June 12, 1990, featuring songs by Billy Idol, Mötley Crüe, Queensrÿche, and Richie Sambora.
+The soundtrack album was released by Elektra Records on June 12, 1990, featuring songs by Billy Idol, Mötley Crüe, Queensrÿche and Richie Sambora.

-A number of the musicians featured on the soundtrack also appeared in the film itself, including Morris Day, Sheila E., and Tone Loc (as Slam the Rapper).
-The members of the fictional band Black Plague are played by professional musicians: Mötley Crüe lead vocalist Vince Neil, Ozzy Osbourne bassist Phil Soussan and drummer Randy Castillo, and Quiet Riot guitarist Carlos Cavazo.
+A number of the musicians featured on the soundtrack also appeared in the film itself, including Morris Day as Don Cleveland, Sheila E. as a club singer and Tone Loc as rapper Slam.
+The members of the fictional band Black Plague are played by professional musicians: Mötley Crüe lead vocalist Vince Neil, Ozzy Osbourne bassist Phil Soussan and drummer Randy Castillo and Quiet Riot guitarist Carlos Cavazo.
 Richie Sambora's contribution to the soundtrack was a cover of the Jimi Hendrix song "The Wind Cries Mary".
 Yello's "Unbelievable" samples dialogue from the film, although a phone number given as "1-800-Perfect" is changed to "1-800-Unbelievable".
 Yello is also credited with the film's music score, and an early cut of their album Baby is used as the film's incidental soundtrack.
-Not appearing on the soundtrack is "Booty Time", the song that Ed O'Neill's character performs during the film.
+Not appearing on the soundtrack is "Booty Time", the song that Ed O'Neill's character Amos performs during the film.

 Barry McIlheney of Q magazine was critical of the collection and only highlighted the Billy Idol contribution while giving the overall release 2 out 5 stars.